Solving for Unknowns: Basic Algebra for Electrical Formulas

 Voltage Drop Calculation

-Single-Phase and Three-Phase Formulas
+Single-Phase and Three-Phase Considerations

 Primary Sources

-- National Fire Protection Association (NFPA) for the NEC Code Book
+- National Fire Protection Association (NFPA) for the NEC Code Book (see the relevant articles cited in this article: Articles 210, 310, 424, and 430 as a starting point).

 Frequently Asked Questions (FAQ)